fedorakittyy/Universal-Windows-Activator/README.md

-This program is very simple to use by anyone, it activates windows within seconds and on any version you may be on! if you need any help or want to ask questions you may contact my discord: fedoralovesu
+This program is very simple to use by anyone, it activates windows within seconds and on any version you may be on! if you need any help or want to ask questions you may contact my discord: fedoralovesu, please give this a star if you enjoyed it!

-no this isnt a virus, you can sift through the whole batch code for you paranoids over random files :P

 installation:
 1. download the .bat from the latest release.